gobbyo/IoT/docs/tutorial-cloudtodevicemsg.md

 ![lnk_iothubconnection]

-1. Open a command prompt, change to your `{github clone}/python` directory, then run the following script:
+1. Open a command prompt, change to your `{github forked clone}/python` directory, then run the following script:

     ```python
     python c2dsendmsg.py